Application system for 2017-18 IAS Residential Faculty Fellowships Now Open

-We encourage scholars who are engaged in collaborative work to apply in teams of two or three as faculty fellows.
-Those applying as part of a team may submit the same project description in their individual applications.
-Each applicant should also indicate precisely what her or his contribution to the final project will be.
+Scholars who are engaged in collaborative work may apply in teams of two or three as faculty fellows.
+Those applying as part of a team may include the same general project description in their individual applications, but each must also include at minimum a paragraph describing precisely what her or his contribution to the final project will be.
 Applications from faculty applying in teams will be evaluated on individual merit as well as part of the group.

-Faculty wishing to apply to become Faculty Fellows for 2014-15 will submit the following.
-PDF documents are preferred.
-DO NOT leave any spaces in the title of your documents, or your reviewers will have trouble opening them.
+Faculty wishing to apply to become Faculty Fellows for 2017-18 will submit the following.
+All uploaded documents must be PDFs.
+We recommend that you leave no spaces in the title of your PDFs, or your reviewers will have trouble opening them.

 3. Complete curriculum vita.

-Applications for Faculty Fellows should be submitted for Departmental approval by midnight Friday, October 18, 2013.
-Departments will have until Wednesday, October 23 to approve applications.
+Applications for Faculty Fellows should be submitted for Departmental approval by noon Monday, October 24, 2016.
+Departments will have until Friday, October 28 to approve applications.